m4n0b0dy/Arm-server/README.md

 docker run --network="host" -e DISPLAY --privileged --gpus all --device=/dev/video0 --name myopenpose -it myopenpose:latest
 ```
 ### Then with docker image built, we can run code specific to the use case
-### To run the finger detection, I the following to work best
+#### To run the finger detection, the following works best
 ```sh
 ./build/examples/openpose/openpose.bin --write_json output/ --hand
 python3 Arm-server/deploy/file_stream.py
 ```
-### To run the wrist/arm detection, it's best to normalize accordingly
+#### To run the wrist/arm detection, it's best to normalize accordingly
 ```sh
 ./build/examples/openpose/openpose.bin --write_json output/ --hand --keypoint_scale 4
 python3 Arm-server/deploy/file_stream.py
 ```
-### To improve/fine tune the readings of your hand/arm please read through IK_SOLVER.py as it holds the inverse kinematics logic (what determines movement from coordinates)
+##### To improve/fine tune the readings of your hand/arm please read through IK_SOLVER.py as it holds the inverse kinematics logic (what determines movement from coordinates)

 ## Server Specs
 - GPU: Nvidia 1660 Super